apache/dolphinscheduler/README.md

 DolphinScheduler is a distributed and extensible workflow scheduler platform with powerful DAG visual interfaces, dedicated to solving complex job dependencies in the data pipeline and providing various types of jobs available `out of the box`.

 Its main objectives are as follows:

- - Associate the tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of the task in real-time.
+ -  Highly Reliable,
+DolphinScheduler adopts a decentralized multi-master and multi-worker architecture design, which naturally supports easy expansion and high availability (not restricted by a single point of bottleneck), and its performance increases linearly with the increase of machines
+ - High performance, supporting tens of millions of tasks every day
+ - Support multi-tenant.
+ - Cloud Native, DolphinScheduler supports multi-cloud/data center workflow management, also supports Kubernetes, Docker deployment and custom task types, distributed scheduling, with overall scheduling capability increased linearly with the scale of the cluster
  - Support various task types: Shell, MR, Spark, SQL (MySQL, PostgreSQL, hive, spark SQL), Python, Sub_Process, Procedure, etc.
  - Support scheduling of workflows and dependencies, manual scheduling to pause/stop/recover task, support failure task retry/alarm, recover specified nodes from failure, kill task, etc.
+ - Associate the tasks according to the dependencies of the tasks in a DAG graph, which can visualize the running state of the task in real-time.
+ - WYSIWYG online editing tasks
  - Support the priority of workflows & tasks, task failover, and task timeout alarm or failure.
  - Support workflow global parameters and node customized parameter settings.
  - Support online upload/download/management of resource files, etc. Support online file creation and editing.
  - Support task log online viewing and scrolling and downloading, etc.
- - Have implemented cluster HA, decentralize Master cluster and Worker cluster through Zookeeper.
  - Support the viewing of Master/Worker CPU load, memory, and CPU usage metrics.
  - Support displaying workflow history in tree/Gantt chart, as well as statistical analysis on the task status & process status in each workflow.
  - Support back-filling data.
- - Support multi-tenant.
  - Support internationalization.
  - More features waiting for partners to explore...